calebsmth54/calebsmth54.github/projects.md

 ### Game Programmer (Unity - Unreal - C# - C++ - Blueprint Scripting)
 (2016 to 2017)

-### Game Description
+### Games Description
 Worked on several smaller games including:

-A bumper cart style battle game where players would face their armies off against each other made with Unity.
+A two player bumper cart style battle game where players would battle each others armies.
+Made with Unity.
 Developed art assets and all of the code.

-A possession mechanic that allowed players to take control of other characters and objects in the world made with UE4.
-Developed exclusively with Blueprints.
+A small prototype for possession mechanic that allowed players to take control of other characters and objects in the world to solve puzzles.
+Made with UE4.
+Developed entirely with Blueprints.

 A Maze exploration game that used player voice commands to repel or attract wandering alien enemies made with Unity.
-Developed small level scripts, voice system and opening menu screen.
+Worked with Waden Kane team and developed level scripts, voice system and opening menu screen.

 ## Lead N Brimstone